emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 binding) through the use of the Request-Action TLV as defined in [](#request-action-tlv).

-The completion of each inner method is signalled by an Intermediate-Result TLV.
+The completion of each inner method is signaled by an Intermediate-Result TLV.
 Where the Intermediate-Result TLV indicates failure, an Error TLV SHOULD also be included, using the most descriptive error code possible.
 The Intermediate-Result TLV may be accompanied by another TLV indicating